 What time are Champions League highlights on BBC?

-The brand new Match of the Day Champions League highlights show will air on the Wednesday night of every matchweek at 10:40pm apart from the first show, which will be aired at 11:05pm on Thursday 19th September.
+The brand new Match of the Day Champions League highlights show will air on Wednesday night of every Champions League matchweek.

-The formal highlights show will be aired on BBC Two, while match-by-match highlights will be published on BBC iPlayer and the BBC Sport website from 10am each Wednesday.
+The broadcast time and other details are yet to be confirmed but last season, the formal highlights show was regularly aired on BBC One, while match-by-match highlights were published on BBC iPlayer and the BBC Sport website from 10am each Wednesday.

 If you already have BT Broadband, you can add TNT Sports to your existing contract from just £18 per month.
 You can add the ‘Big Sport’ package for £40 per month which includes all TNT Sports and 11 Sky Sports channels via a NOW pass.